 Union Representation FAQ

 Cornell Graduate Students United (CGSU), a group of graduate students interested in achieving labor union representation for graduate assistants at Cornell, has affiliated with the American Federation of Teachers (AFT) and New York State United Teachers (NYSUT).
-CGSU/AFT/NYSUT have been conducting for over two years a union campaign throughout Cornell’s Ithaca and Geneva campuses, aiming for a union representation election to determine if CGSU/AFT/NYSUT will be the exclusive representative for purposes of negotiating the terms and conditions of Cornell graduate assistant employment.
+CGSU/AFT/NYSUT have been conducting since 2014 a union campaign throughout Cornell’s Ithaca and Geneva campuses.

-This list of Frequently Asked Questions is intended to address many of the questions being raised regarding union representation and the election.
-If you have questions that are not addressed here, please send them to email@example.com (link sends e-mail) (link sends e-mail) .
+If you have questions that are not addressed here, please send them to firstname.lastname@example.org. .

 Additional information is available at https://gradschool.cornell.edu/union-representation.